Seamless, Correct, and Generic Programming over Serialised Data: Conclusion

 \subsection{Related Work}

 This work sits at the intersection of many domains: data-generic programming, the efficient runtime representation of functional data, programming over serialised values, and the design of serialisation formats.
 Correspondingly, a lot of related work is worth discussing.
-In many cases the advantage of our approach is precisely that it is at the intersection of all of these strands of research.
+In many cases the advantage of our approach is precisely that it is at the intersection of all of these strands of research: we do it generically, seamlessly, in a correct-by-construction manner, and use actual buffers.